CanKattwinkel/dashboard-builder/README.md

 ./dash create dashboards/my_dashboard_dashboard.json
 ```

 Creates the dashboard via API and saves the UUID mapping for future updates.
+If a dashboard already exists for the corresponding config file, it will update the existing dashboard instead of creating a duplicate.

 Create all dashboards in a directory:
 ```bash